 Year 12 graduates are admitted regardless of their ATAR results and their ATAR eligibility (i.e., those not on an ATAR pathway can be eligible).
 Applicants with a recent secondary education (in the last 5 years) receive guaranteed entry when they have obtained a:

 We have a few different options for how you can prove you have completed year 12:

 If you don’t reach any of these, please reach out and we will look at any options we can to assist you.

 You should also have received an official Letter of Offer from Griffith College sent directly to your email address.
 Please also check your junk/spam folder.
-You will need to print, read and sign the Acceptance of Offer/s for your Diploma and Bachelor and send back to us via return email.
-Scan or photo of your acceptance is fine.
+You will need to follow the instructions on this email to accept online, or return a signed copy of your offer.
+There may be other “conditions” outlined in your offer that need to be met.

 If you can’t find your official offer email please ask our team via the website chat or phone and we will resend.